 I am an Associate Editor for the journal Bioscience Education, the only UK based journal for pedagogical research in HE, for the biological sciences.

 - Member of the Society for General Microbiology, where I also served as Chair-Elect of the Education Division and on the Professional Development Council Committee, consulted, and review grant applications in this context.

-- Member of the Society of Biology where I serve on the Degree Programme Accreditation Assessment Panel 'Organisms', and review Open Education Resources for the Society.
+- Fellow of the Society of Biology where I serve on the Degree Programme Accreditation Assessment Panel 'Organisms', and review Open Education Resources for the Society.

 - European Federation of Biotechnology.

 I am a Senior Fellow of the Higher Education Academy.

 I review applications for the Academy’s Doctoral Programme, International Scholarships Programme, and Teaching Development Grant.